johnlyj/vae_omics/README.md

-# Multimodal VAE for Single-Cell Omics Data
+# Multimodal VAE for Single-Cell RNA-seq and ATAC-seq Integration

+## Project Overview

-This repository contains a Variational Autoencoder (VAE) implementation for analyzing multimodal single-cell omics data, specifically RNA-seq and ATAC-seq data.
-The model is designed to learn joint representations of these two modalities and can be used for tasks like data imputation and dimensionality reduction.
+This project implements and evaluates a Multimodal Variational Autoencoder (VAE) designed to integrate single-cell gene expression (RNA-seq) and chromatin accessibility (ATAC-seq) data.
+The goal is to learn a joint latent representation that captures the shared biological variation across both modalities, enabling tasks like cross-modal imputation and potentially improved cell type identification or trajectory analysis.

-## Project Structure

-- `data/`: Contains data preprocessing scripts and input data
-- `models/`: VAE model implementations
-- `training/`: Training and evaluation scripts
-- `scripts/`: Utility scripts for visualization and analysis
-- `checkpoints/`: Saved model checkpoints
-- `results/`: Output plots and analysis results
-- `runs/`: Training run logs
-- `figures/`: Generated figures and visualizations

-## Features

-- Multimodal VAE implementation for RNA-seq and ATAC-seq data
-- Support for different fusion methods (MLP and Product of Experts)
-- KL divergence annealing
-- Customizable loss weights for different modalities
-- Model evaluation and imputation capabilities
-- Visualization tools for latent space analysis
+The model utilizes separate encoders for RNA and ATAC data, a fusion network (either MLP-based or Product of Experts) to combine modality-specific information, and separate decoders to reconstruct the original data from the shared latent space.

+**Key Features:**

+*   Handles raw 10x Multiome data input (`filtered_feature_bc_matrix.h5`).
+*   Implements standard preprocessing pipelines for scRNA-seq (Normalization, Log-transform, HVG selection) and scATAC-seq (LSI using SVD directly on filtered count-like data).
+*   Supports two fusion mechanisms:
+    *   MLP Fusion: Concatenates latent means and processes through an MLP.
+    *   Product of Experts (PoE): Mathematically combines modality distributions with a prior.
+*   Utilizes KL Annealing during training to mitigate posterior collapse.
+*   Provides quantitative evaluation of cross-modal imputation using Cosine Similarity and Pearson Correlation.
+*   Includes visualization of the learned latent space (UMAP, Leiden clustering) and imputation quality assessment.

 ## Usage